discordjs/guide/guide/command-handling/adding-features.md

 }
 ```

 You check if the `cooldowns` Collection has the command set in it yet.
 If not, then add it in.
-Next, 3 variables are created:
+Next, 3 variables get created:

 1. A variable with the current timestamp.
 2. A variable that `.get()`s the Collection for the triggered command.
 3. A variable that gets the necessary cooldown amount.
 If you don't supply it in your command file, it'll default to 3.
-Afterwards, convert it to the proper amount of milliseconds.
+Afterward, convert it to the proper amount of milliseconds.

 After that, create a simple `if` statement to check if the `timestamps` Collection has the author ID in it yet.